solidjs/solid/documentation/rendering.md

   }</For>
 </ul>
 ```
+*Note these are designed to handle more complex scenarios like template/component insertions.
+Child expressions are inert unless you return a function.
+For simple dynamic strings use ternary operator.*

 The library also includes a couple transform directives that can be applied to the For control flow.